DavidMasila/alx-final_project/README.md

 * Create an Account
 * Log in
 * Access Protected Pages that require log in

+The shop owner is also able to access a protected route that enables them to add products

 The project is majorly Backend Oriented with focus on: